 o NTP as a Distributed Denial-of-Service (DDoS) vector.
 NTP timing query and response packets (modes 1-2, 3-4, 5) are usually short in size.
 However, some NTP control queries generate a very long packet in response to a short query.
 As such, there is a history of use of NTP's control queries, which exhibit such behavior, to perform DDoS attacks.
-These off-path attacks exploit the large size of NTP control queries to cause UDP-based amplification attacks (e.g., mode 7 monlist command generates a very long packet in response to a small query (CVE-2013-5211)).
-These attacks only use NTP as a vector for DoS atacks on other protocols, but do not affect the time service on the NTP host itself.
+These off-path attacks exploit the large size of NTP control queries to cause UDP-based amplification attacks (e.g., mode 7 monlist command generates a very long packet in response to a small query [CVE-DOS]).
+These attacks only use

+NTP as a vector for DoS atacks on other protocols, but do not affect the time service on the NTP host itself.
+To limit the sources of these malicious commands, NTP server operators are recommended to deploy ingress filtering [RFC2827].

 - o Time-shifting attacks through information leakage/overwriting.
 NTP hosts save important system and peer state variables.
 An offpath attacker who can read these variables remotely can leverage the information leaked by these control queries to perform timeshifting and DoS attacks on NTP clients.
 These attacks do affect time synchronization on the NTP hosts.
-For instance, - In the client/server mode, the client stores its local time when it sends the query to the server in its xmt peer variable.
+For instance, - \ In the client/server mode, the client stores its local time when it sends the query to the server in its xmt peer variable.
 This variable is used to perform TEST2 to non-cryptographically authenticate the server, i.e., if the origin timestamp field in the corresponding server response packet matches the xmt peer variable, then the client accepts the packet.
 An off-path attacker, with the ability to read this variable can easily spoof server response packets for the client, which will pass TEST2, and can deny service or shift time on the NTP client.
-CVE-2015-8139 describes the specific attack. - The client also stores its local time when the server response is received in its rec peer variable.
+The specific attack is described in [CVE-SPOOF]. - \ The client also stores its local time when the server response is received in its rec peer variable.
 This variable is used for authentication in interleaved-pivot mode.
 An off-path attacker with the ability to read this state variable can easily shift time on the client by passing this test.
-CVE-2016-1548 describes the attack. - o Fast-Scanning.
+This attack is described in [CVE-SHIFT]. - o Fast-Scanning.
 NTP mode 6 control messages are usually small UDP packets.
 Fast-scanning tools like ZMap can be used to spray the entire (potentially reachable) Internet with these messages within hours to identify vulnerable hosts.
-To make things worse, these attacks can be extremely low-rate, only requiring a control query for reconnaissance and a spoofed response to shift time on vulnerable clients.
-CVE-2016-1548 is one such example.
+To make things worse, these attacks can be extremely low-rate, only requiring a control query for reconnaissance and a spoofed response to shift time on vulnerable clients. - o The mode 6 and 7 messages are vulnerable to replay attacks [CVE-Replay].
+If an attacker observes mode 6/7 packets that modify the configuration of the server in any way, the attacker can apply the same change at any time later simply by sending the packets to the server again.

 NTP best practices recommend configuring ntpd with the no-query parameter.
 The no-query parameter blocks access to all remote control queries.
-However, sometimes the nosts do not want to block all queries and want to give access for certain control queries remotely.
+However, sometimes the hosts do not want to block all queries and want to give access for certain control queries remotely.
 This could be for the purpose of remote management and configuration of the hosts in certain scenarios.
 Such hosts tend to use firewalls or other middleboxes to blacklist certain queries within the network.